Outburn-IL/foob-docs/installation.md

 ```shell
 FUME> zpm
 ```
 5. On the next step, you have to switch ZPM to use the package registry: (in the following example, Outburn private registry is used.
-Yours will vary)
+Yours will vary.
+To get credentials for the Outburn private registry, please send the request to **info@outburn.co.il**)

 ```shell
 zpm:FUME> repo -r -n registry -url http://ec2-3-124-79-139.eu-central-1.compute.amazonaws.com:52773/registry/ -user **** -pass ****
 ```

-6. Start installation
+6. Start installation/upgrade

 ```shell
 zpm:FUME> install -dev iris-fume-plugin